addrummond/claney/Readme.md

 ## Implementation

 Routing is a two-step process.
-The first step is a find/replace  using a single 'God' regular expression that matches valid routes.
+The first step is a find/replace  using a single 'God' regular expression that matches all valid routes.
 The result of the find/replace is a string containing all of the constant portions of the input route.
 For example, if the route is something like `/manager/10/settings`, then the constant portion would be `/manager//settings`.
 In most cases, the constant